-- Both the nominee and the nominator must be current NAPCRG members.
+The nominee must be a current NAPCRG member.

-2) The Awards Sub-Committee Chair will contact each nominee via e-mail to inform them that they're being considered for the Distinguished Mentor Award.
-The nominee will be required to submit the following by August 31, 2020:
+2) Nominee: The Awards Sub-Committee Chair will contact each nominee via e-mail to inform them that they're being considered for the Distinguished Mentor Award.
+The nominee will be required to submit the following by August 31, 2021:

-Evaluation Process: Complete submissions will be evaluated independently by at least three members of the Awards Sub-Committee.
-Submitted scores will be tallied and averaged to identify a recipient.
-The recipient of the Distinguished Mentor Award will be recognized and receive a commemorative plaque at the Awards Breakfast during the Annual Meeting.
+Complete submissions will be evaluated independently by at least three members of the Awards Sub-Committee.
+The recipient of the Distinguished Mentor Award will be recognized at the NAPCRG Annual Meeting.

-If you have questions regarding submitting your materials or need technical assistance in doing so please contact Julie Sutter at email@example.com.
+If you have questions regarding submitting your materials or need technical assistance in doing so please contact Leyla Haddad at email@example.com.